passingthru67/workspaces-to-dock/README.md

     **Show the popup menu context arrow at the top** - Option to show the popup menu context arrow at the top of the context menu.
 The default position is in the middle.

-    **Hide thumbnails when a popup menu is shown** - Option to hide the thumbnails when a popup context menu is show by right clicking an favorite application icon.
+    **Hide thumbnails when a popup menu is shown** - Option to hide the thumbnails when a popup menu is show by right clicking a favorite application icon.
 This only applies when the shortcuts panel is oriented on the outside of the thumbnails.

 Localization Support: